 - Add minced garlic and chopped shallots, cook until shallots are translucent and soft.
 About 3 minutes.

-- Add the Penn Cove Mussels, white wine, salt, and half of your chopped herb mixture, and stir gently.
+- Add the Penn Cove Mussels, white wine, salt, black pepper, and half of your chopped herb mixture, and stir gently.

 - Cover stockpot and steam over medium high heat for 5-7 minutes or until mussels begin to open.